 What should have made the fight mechanics interesting is that the execution of specific moves is determined by proximity to your opponent (close combat, mid and far).
-Moves such as the intriguingly dubbed ‘commando low kick’, ‘star-spangled leaping kick’, ‘corporal K.O. lunging wallop’, ‘power packed low shield toss’, ‘destructive mighty shield hurl’, ‘jaw-crusher blow’, ‘rib-breaker strike’, ‘crippling low kick’, ‘black widow tomahawk kick’, ‘whirling low web shot’, and ‘dynamic high web shot’.
+Moves such as the intriguingly dubbed ‘commando low kick’, ‘star-spangled leaping kick’, ‘corporal K.O. lunging wallop’, ‘power-packed low shield toss’, ‘destructive mighty shield hurl’, ‘jaw-crusher blow’, ‘rib-breaker strike’, ‘crippling low kick’, ‘black widow tomahawk kick’, ‘whirling low web shot’, and ‘dynamic high web shot’.

-This, in theory, confers three times more ways to kick bottom, expanding the versatility of the standard one button joystick and ramping up the challenge.
+This, in theory, confers three times more ways to kick bottom, expanding the versatility of the standard one-button joystick and ramping up the challenge.

-In practice, the controls are so irreparably broken it’s a miracle if you can trigger any sort of maneuver you actually intended, at the time you hoped it would occur.
-I’m not at all convinced there’s the remotest connection between what you do with the joystick and what happens on screen, making a mockery of the ‘interactive’ claim to fame, and the hyperbole surrounding the profusion of creative maneuvers at your disposal.
+In practice, the controls are so irreparably broken it’s a miracle if you can trigger any sort of manoeuvre you actually intended, at the time you hoped it would occur.
+I’m not at all convinced there’s the remotest connection between what you do with the joystick and what happens on screen, making a mockery of the ‘interactive’ claim to fame, and the hyperbole surrounding the profusion of creative manoeuvres at your disposal.

 For what it’s worth Captain America comes equipped with his signature adamantium (and therefore indestructible) shield.
 Only here he spends more time chucking it as a projectile boomerang, or pretending it’s a tickling stick.
 Perfect then for pulling off an impromptu Ken Dodd impersonation.
-Not so much where deploying it as any kind of self defence mechanism is concerned.
+Not so much where deploying it as any kind of self-defence mechanism is concerned.
 If weaponised befuddlement fails he can always fall back on his other schtick; death by belly-busting Budweiser gags.

-Spidey of course has his webs.
+Spidey, of course, has his webs.
 Not that they’ll be of any use in the Tarzaning department.
 It appears that swinging has been outlawed on health and safety grounds, although you can still dangle from the ceiling to stay out of harm’s way.

 Whatever we whack them with, enemies won’t so much as flinch to indicate we’ve made contact, so we must instead keep an eye on their energy bar to decide if we’re wasting our time with the current course of action.
 We certainly are generally, though that’s beside the point.

-Our health too will deplete incessantly, and isn’t restored between bouts as you’d expect having played the likes of Street fighter and co.
+Our health too will deplete incessantly, and isn’t restored between bouts as you’d expect having played the likes of Streetfighter and co.
 That and the one life deal will have your nearest and dearest scouring the net for a funeral director before your Amiga has even begun to warm up.

 Make no mistake, DDR isn’t bad because it’s effortlessly easy in the same way that Rise of the Robots was.
 It’s atrocious mainly because it’s artificially and accidentally difficult courtesy of the incompetent design.
 It doesn’t help that one player dying means it’s curtains for both.
 Funny that, they don’t look like Siamese twins.

 RotR’s visuals are its one mitigating asset.
 DDR doesn’t even have that in its corner.
-Ineptly drawn Spidey and Cap sprites jerk from one bewildering, mortifying skirmish to the next like patients suffering from advanced stage Parkinson’s syndrome, impelled via no more than a handful of erratic, limping frames of animation between them.
+Ineptly drawn Spidey and Cap sprites jerk from one bewildering, mortifying skirmish to the next like patients suffering from advanced-stage Parkinson’s syndrome, impelled via no more than a handful of erratic, limping frames of animation between them.

-To travel between scenes Pennsylvanian developers Paragon devised something that breaches the gap between flip screen and smooth scrolling.
+To travel between scenes Pennsylvanian developers Paragon devised something that breaches the gap between flip-screen and smooth scrolling.
 It can best be described as jolting; it’s not all that dissimilar to riding a public bus into Manchester during ‘rush’ hour, halted by jams every 30 seconds and lurching in and out of each and every eternally neglected pot-hole.